The Gawler Ranges are another spectacular wilderness area in Outback South Australia.

 In most cases it is the high clearance of a four-wheel-drive car you'll need, rather than driving in 4WD modus.

 Fuel, accommodation and shopping facilities are available in all towns along the Eyre Highway.
-Once you leave the highway, you should be well-prepared and carry food and water for your stay.
+Once you leave this main road, you should be well-prepared and carry food and water for your stay.

 Mt.
 Ive Station has accommodation, fuel, and a very basic shop.
-There are basic campgrounds in the National Park, most without any facilites.
+Additionally, there are basic camp grounds in the National Park, most without any facilities.

 Useful phone numbers